Profen-Software/.github/profile/README.md

 ## Profen Software Team

 Welcome to the Profen Software Team!
-As a software team, we has benn working on new technologies.
+As a software team, we has been working on new technologies.